flatcar-archive/flatcar-docs/docs/_index.md

 If you're new to Flatcar and if you're looking for a brief introduction on getting Flatcar up and running, please have a look at our [quickstart guide][quick-start].

+### Flatcar's software supply chain security

+Flatcar employs security mechanisms both at build / release time as well as at run-time to ensure validity of inputs processed and outputs shipped.

+Have a look at the document on [securing our supply chain][supply-chain-security] for more information.

 ### Installing Flatcar

 Flatcar Container Linux runs on most cloud providers, virtualization